-According to an industry ranking, Edelman – a private firm co-headquarted in Chicago and New York City – was the largest PR agency worldwide.
-In 2016, the company generated nearly 875 million U.S. dollar in fee income, up from 855 million a year earlier.
+According to an industry ranking, Edelman – a private firm co-headquarted in Chicago and New York City – is the largest PR agency worldwide.
+In 2016, the company generated nearly 875 million U.S. dollars in fee income, up from 855 million a year earlier.
 This constitutes an annual growth rate of 2.4 percent.
 The agency employs nearly six thousand people worldwide.
 Other key players on the market include Fleishman-Hillard, Ketchum, and Weber Shandwick.
-Weber Shandwick is fully owned by the Interpublic Group of Companies (IPG), which in 2015 was the agency holding group with highest fee income from PR activities.
+Weber Shandwick is fully owned by the Interpublic Group of Companies (IPG), which in 2016 was an agency holding group with the highest fee income from PR activities.

 Among large companies (500+ employees) in the United States, 46 percent engaged in PR activities; 19 percent hired an external agency to handle them.
 Among small and medium sized enterprises, 31 percent invested marketing dollars in public relations, and 15 percent stated PR was the marketing tactic they relied on most to grow their business.

 Lobbying is considered one of the main activities within the public relations industry.
-In 2015, U.S. lobby spending amounted to 3.22 billion U.S. dollars, down from 3.55 billion five years previous, when the spending peaked.
+In 2016, U.S. lobby spending amounted to 3.15 billion U.S. dollars, down from 3.52 billion six years previous, when the spending peaked.
 The sectors with the largest lobby spending are health, finance/insurance/real estate as well as communications and electronics.
-Mid-2016 there was more than 11 thousand active lobbyists in the United States, earning on average 106.7 thousand U.S. dollars annually.
+In 2016 there were more than 11 thousand active lobbyists in the United States, earning on average 106.7 thousand U.S. dollars annually.